 Recent events have created new challenges for companies and their customer experience teams, making it harder to keep up with what matters the most to their business—their customers and their team.

-Technology plays a critical role in effectively coordinating responses to customers.
 To take some of the pain and pressure away and help your team continue to work effectively during these widespread service disruptions, we’ve compiled a list of resources, including our Remote Support Bundle, which enables distributed teams to stay connected while providing their customers with the support they need.
 For example, it comes with a Collaboration add-on, which enables support agents to communicate seamlessly with other teams over channels such as Slack, all without leaving Zendesk.